-Dyalog (Unicode edition only) is currently only supported on the Raspbian (Debian) operating system with the Wheezy (armhf) Hardware Float.
-ARMEL (Software Float) is not supported due to its negative performance impact within the Dyalog interpreter.
+Dyalog is supported on all models of Raspberry Pi using the Raspbian (Debian) operating system with the Wheezy (armhf) Hardware Float.

 The Raspberry Pi must have at least 100 MB available in the root file system for the installation of Dyalog – another 100 MB is also required temporarily for the installation image.

-Sample code for Dyalog for the Raspberry Pi is available from the https://github.com/APLPi open source repository.
+Sample code for Dyalog on the Raspberry Pi is available from the https://github.com/APLPi open source repository.
 This repository will be maintained and extended as the Dyalog for Raspberry Pi project develops.

-The progress of the Dyabot, a robot that is being developed at Dyalog using Dyalog on the Raspberry Pi, can be monitored through the following blogs:
+Blog posts related to the DyaBot, a robot developed at Dyalog using Dyalog on the Raspberry Pi.